 28. What do I need to do if I am required to make a payment with my tax return?

 If you have to make an individual shared responsibility payment, you will use the worksheets located in the instructions to Form 8965, Health Coverage Exemptions, to figure the shared responsibility payment amount due.
 The amount due is reported on line 61 of Form 1040 in the Other Taxes section, and on the corresponding lines on Form 1040A and 1040EZ.
-You only make a payment for the months you did not have coverage or qualify for a coverage exemption.
+You only make a payment for the months you or a member of your household did not have coverage or qualify for a coverage exemption.
 See question 27 for information on reporting exemptions.
-See the instructions for Form 8965 for more information.

 29. What happens if I owe an individual shared responsibility payment, but I cannot afford to make the payment when filing my tax return?